Lucabr01/Computer-Vision-project/README.md

 ### First stage

 To initialize the weights of the net we set a `max_flow` of 50.0 allowing the model to learn a sufficiently wide range of motion during the early training phase.
 Following the strategy adopted in DVC, the value of $\lambda$ in the rate–distortion loss was progressively increased from 256 up to 1024.
-In the original DVC work, the final value reaches 2048, prioritizing reconstruction quality over bitrate.
+In the original DVC work, they train four different models with different lambda values.

 In our case, we intentionally stop at 1024 to favor lower bitrate compression.
 This choice is motivated by the fact that the flow will later be refined by the subsequent post-processing network, which compensates for the slightly more aggressive compression applied at this stage.